All you need to know for your holiday to Tanzania

 If you are a passport holder from another country, please contact your local Tanzania High Commission or Embassy for up-to-date visa requirements or check this website which lists countries whose nationals are NOT required to apply for a visa to enter Tanzania: http://immigration.go.tz/index.php/countries-which-are-not-required-to-apply-for-visa - so if your nationality is not listed, you will be required to obtain a visa.

-Visas are issued online via the Tanzania Immigration website https://visa.immigration.go.tz/ or single entry visas for certain nationalities* can be obtained on arrival.
-PLEASE NOTE: You cannot get a multiple entry visa on arrival.
+Visas are issued online via the Tanzania Immigration website https://visa.immigration.go.tz/.
+Visas can also be obtained on arrival.

 Visitors coming for holiday/tourism purposes are advised to apply online for an Ordinary Visa.